Skip to content

 What stops us from being efficient at work?

-The average worker will check email every 37 minutes throughout the workday.
+The average worker will check email every 37 minutes, opens in a new tab throughout the workday.

-Most CEOs spend 72% of their time in meetings.
+Most CEOs spend 72% of their time in meetings, opens in a new tab.

 In a post-COVID work environment, where professionals are splitting time between the home and office, effective collaboration tools are essential for overall work visibility, but many companies simply don’t use them.